 About Fiskars Village

-Fiskars Village is considered to be a cultural hub and visitors can also tour its ironworks museum telling the story of how this village developed.
-Fiskars Village features as one of our top Finnish visitor attractions.
+Fiskars Village is considered to be a cultural hub and visitors can also tour its ironworks museum which tells the story of how the village developed.

 Discover the best Historic Sites in Finland, from Suomenlinna Fortress to Kastelholm Castle and more, includes interactive Finnish cultural places and monuments map.